 Several auditions later, Chris Pratt (who was working on Parks & Recreations at the time.) was chosen and became Peter Quill/Star-Lord, the leader/main protagonist of the film.
 Zoe Saldana (Avatar, Star Trek reboot) signed on as Gamora, wrestler turned actor Dave Bautista also signed on as Drax.
 Action star, Vin Diesel (Fast & Furious, Riddick, Triple XXX) provided voice work and motion capture as Groot.
-Oscar nominee Bradley Cooper (Hangover trilogy, American Sniper) also went on to voice Rocket Raccoon.
+Oscar nominee Bradley Cooper (The Hangover trilogy, American Sniper) also went on to voice and worked on motion capture as Rocket Raccoon.

 Fun Fact: Vin Diesel took the role of Groot because of the relationship between Groot and Rocket, relates to his real life friendship of him and the late Paul Walker, he even named his daughter Paulina, after his best friend.

-Now that we I’ve covered some interesting details let’s get on with the pros and cons.
-Don’t worry if you’ve haven’t seen it the movie, it’s a non-spoiler review, so feel free to read it.
+Now that I’ve covered some interesting details let’s move on with the pros and cons shall we?
+Don’t worry if you’ve haven’t seen the movie, it’s a non-spoiler review, so feel free to read all about it.

-The supporting cast consisting of Michael Rooker, Karen Gillian, John C. Riley, & Glenn Close also did good job for their performances.
+The supporting cast consisting of Michael Rooker, Karen Gillian, John C. Riley, Josh Brolin, & Glenn Close, also did a good job on their performances.

-This movie has personality from the five main leads which makes them unique.
+This movie has personality from the five main leads which makes each of them unique.

-Action Sequences are spectacular with space battles added for the first time in the Marvel Ciematic Universe.
+Action Sequences are spectacular with space battles added for the first time in the Marvel Cinematic Universe.
+(MCU for short)

 Visaul Effects look superb.
 Couldn’t see anything wrong from the naked eye.